CoinOpFusebox/Team_Shop_Automaton/README.md

 # Team_Shop_Automaton
 A suite of tools for processing Wilson Team Shop orders.
 Probably only useful to me, but feel free to grab any chunks you find useful!

-This project is intended to streamline and optimize, to the furthest capacity allowed by my skill level and available time, my current job duties.
-At present, it features the following modules:
+This project is now feature-complete!
+I'm still making little adjustments as needed (mostly to the typo filters), but I'd call this Version 1.0.

 ## Main Components